akshitha-vangala/geoflow-swe/README.md

 ## Overview

-GeoFlow-SWE is a declarative, compiled domain-specific language (DSL) implemented in OCaml for modeling and simulating multimodal transportation and logistics networks.
+GeoFlow-SWE is a declarative, compiled domain-specific language (DSL) implemented in Python for modeling and simulating multimodal transportation and logistics networks.
 It allows users to express routing problems using high-level constraints, which are compiled into an optimized graph-based routing engine along with a structured visualization output.

-The system is designed to bridge the gap between human-readable specifications and efficient execution of complex routing and simulation tasks.
+The system bridges the gap between human-readable specifications and efficient execution of complex routing and simulation tasks.

 ## Motivation